2023 Most Popular Communication & Media Studies Master's Degree Schools in the New England Region

 Top 10 Most Popular Communication & Media Studies Master's Degree Schools

 Our 2023 rankings named Northeastern University Professional Advancement Network the most popular school in the New England Region for communication and media studies students working on their master’s degree.
-Northeastern University Professional Advancement Network is a large private not-for-profit school located in the city of Boston.
+Northeastern University Professional Advancement Network is a fairly large private not-for-profit school located in the city of Boston.

 Of the 69 students majoring in communications at Northeastern University Professional Advancement Network, 26% are male and 74% are female.